 Windows Server 2012

-Replacing Start menu with Metro menu was the start and end of Windows 8.
-This single feature made users furious and Microsoft kept convincing users rather than fulfilling their demand, until Windows 8 fall badly as a flop OS.
+Replacing the Start menu with the Metro menu was the start and end of Windows 8.
+This single feature made users furious, and Microsoft kept convincing users rather than fulfilling their demand until Windows 8 fell badly as a flop OS.

-Win8, however, proved an initiative to Windows 10, which is a combination of Windows 7 and Windows 8.
-Windows 8 is also liked by a minority of users.
+Win8, however, proved an initiative to Windows 10, a combination of Windows 7 and 8.
+A minority of users also like Windows 8.

-Windows 10 is the present and future of Windows operating system.
-Microsoft declared Windows 10 would be the last version of Windows OS, only updates will be numbered instead of the OS name.
+Microsoft said that Windows 10 will be the present and future of the Windows operating system.
+Microsoft declared Windows 10 would be the last version of Windows OS.
+Only updates will be numbered instead of the OS name.
 But it proved just an emotional statement with the release of Windows 11, and it seems there will be further releases.

-Windows 10 is practically very useful and efficient desktop operating system.
+Windows 10 is a practically very useful and efficient desktop operating system.
 It is gradually becoming successful every day.
 The main challenge is making Windows 7 users willing to upgrade to Windows 10.
-Microsoft has been trying to accomplish this goal, and gradually becoming successful.
+Microsoft has been trying to accomplish this goal and gradually becoming successful.